cornelius-k/Vacation-iCal-Scraper/README.md

 Vacation Calendars
 ============

-A ruby application that uses Watir Webdriver to scrape dates from vacation home rental websites and creates iCal (.ics) calendar files.
+A Ruby application that uses Watir Webdriver / Selenium to scrape dates from vacation home rental websites and creates iCal (.ics) calendar files.
 Designed to work as part of a web service that uses a mysql database.

 Additional dependencies that are necessary for bundle install to succeed: